 Each April, OVC helps lead communities throughout the country in their annual observances of National Crime Victims’ Rights Week (NCVRW) by promoting victims’ rights and honoring crime victims and those who advocate on their behalf.
 In 2016, NCVRW will be observed April 10–16.
-Sign up for the NCVRW Mailing List by November 17, 2015 to receive -
+Sign up for the NCVRW Mailing List to receive -

 The Office for Victims of Crime produces the yearly NCVRW Resource Guide to help communities and victim assistance providers promote awareness of crime victim issues.
 This year, NCVRW will be observed April 10-16, 2016.

 The 2016 NCVRW Resource Guide is an online resource and not available in hardcopy.
 The 2016 NCVRW Resource Guide is anticipated to be available online early in 2016 and will include educational content and campaign materials such as —